-Stowe delivers with dining options from the Cliff House Restaurant atop Mount Mansfield, the Cottage at the base of Spruce Peak and the Great Room Grill located inside the new Spruce Camp Base Lodge.
-Don't forget about the cozy environs of the Fireside Tavern open on weekends for après ski cocktails and entertainment.
+Stowe delivers with dining options from the Cliff House Restaurant atop Mount Mansfield, the Great Room Grill located inside the new Spruce Camp Base Lodge and many more.
+Don’t forget about the cozy environs of the Fireside Tavern open on weekends for après ski cocktails and entertainment.
 The Stowe Mountain Lodge is home to the Hourglass bar and lounge for casual food and drinks or Solstice for artisan-inspired fine dining.
 Around town, there are scores of other options from sushi, to authentic Italian fare or just a good old burger and fries.

 Inspired by the natural surroundings of Vermont and the rustic elegance of the Green Mountains; The Spa at Stowe Mountain Lodge creates an unsurpassed environment for relaxation, renewal and rejuvenation.
 Down the mountain, indulge yourself with a spa treatment at one of Stowe Village’s many spas.
 Or just kick back and enjoy a cold one at a local pub.

 The resort’s retail shops offer a wide selection of products, including top-of-the-line equipment and the latest clothing for the mountain lifestyle.
-Also don't forget to visit Atmosphere and POLO Ralph Lauren located in the Stowe Mountain Lodge.
+Also don’t forget to visit Atmosphere located in the Stowe Mountain Lodge and the First Chair Alpine Co. in the heart of the Spruce Peak Village Center.
 Ready to shop until you drop?
 Take a stroll through town and enjoy an eclectic mix of independently-owned shops are sprinkled throughout Stowe Village.

 Visit Year Round!

 While best known as a skiing and snowboarding destination, Stowe actually sees more visitors in the summer and fall.
 Stowe Mountain Resort is the premiere 36-hole golf destination in New England, featuring both the classic and gorgeous Stowe Country Club and the new Stowe Mountain Club Golf Course.

-Other summer and fall activities include the Mount Mansfield Toll Road or the Gondola Skyride (Fall only for 2014).
-Kids especially enjoy the Summer Mountain Adventure Camp - single day pases available!
+Other summer and fall activities include the ZipTour Adventure, TreeTop Adventure, Mount Mansfield Toll Road and the Gondola Skyride.
+Kids especially enjoy the Summer Adventure Camp – single day passes available!

 Give us a call toll-free at 800-253-4754 or send a message to email@example.com.
 We’d be happy to assist you in planning a vacation to remember!